 All Link G4 Plug-In Engine Management Systems are designed with flexibility and ease of installation in mind.
-Link Plug-In systems are deigned to replace the circuit board inside the factory ECU enclosure.
+Link Plug-In systems are designed to either replace the circuit board inside the factory ECU enclosure, or entirely replace the factory ECU.
 This provides an invisible install that requires minimal modification to vehicle wiring and ECU mounting.